 In May 2019, the GASB issued GASB Statement No. 91, Conduit Debt Obligations.
 The objective of this Statement is to standardize the reporting of conduit debt obligations by issuers by clarifying the existing definition of conduit debt obligation, among other matters.
-As amended, the provisions of this Statement are
+As amended, the provisions of this Statement are effective for financial reporting periods beginning after December 15, 2021 (fiscal year 2023).
+The Town is currently evaluating whether adoption will have a material impact on the financial statements.

 In March 2020, the GASB issued GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
-The objective of this Statement is to improve financial reporting by addressing issued related to public-private and public-public partnership arrangements.
+The objective of this Statement is to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements.
 The provisions of this Statement are effective for financial reporting periods beginning after June 15, 2022 (fiscal year 2023).
 The Town is currently evaluating whether adoption will have a material impact on the financial statements.